amystamile-usgs/asc-public-docs/docs/concepts/isis-fundamentals/bit-types.md

 *   **Binary** : A base-2 numeral system.
 [Binary Number on Wikipedia](http://en.wikipedia.org/wiki/Binary_number).
 *   **Bit** : Short for binary digit, the smallest unit of digital storage.
 Bits are either "0" or "1".
 *   **Byte** : Short for binary term.
 In ISIS (and in most places), a byte is a group of eight bits.
 These 8 bits together can represent an 8-digit binary number from 00000000 (0) to 11111111 (255).
-*   **Bit type** : Refers to bit-depth or data type, representing how many bits there are per single pixel in a cube.
+*   **Bit-Type** : Refers to bit-depth or data type, representing how many bits there are per single pixel in a cube.
 *   **DN** : An abbreviation of digital number.
 For images, particularly ISIS cubes, a DN is also referred to as a pixel.

-## What's the bit type of my image?
+## What's the bit-type of my image?

 -----